Makers-On-Tap/milkcr8-cnc/docs/assembly.md

 Check the length of your X-tube.
 Midwest Steel has a tendency to cut the tubes 1/8" long.
 So you'll either need to file that down, or increase the width of the front, back, top, and bottom by 1/8" to compensate.

+A soft recommendation is to get the crate sides cut on a CNC.
+There are a lot of holes to drill and it's easier to get them all aligned if it's done by a computer.
+That said, there are also large format [PDFs](../Panel_Drawings/pdfs) to print and attach to the panels with spray adhesive that work as good guides.
+It's very possible to make it with hand-drilled holes in the crate, it's just harder.

 ![Cross Dowel](./assets/images/img/cross_dowel.jpg)

+### Cr8 Assembly

 Press the jig into large holes in the frame to align your side drills